fuma0317/Unit-4/Week34/Question1.md

 </script>
 </html>
 ```
-It is not showing a output for some reasons.
-I have no idea
+It somehow always shows @@@-way even if the word start with a consonant